 12; § 46.2-909.
 Riding on motorcycles, generally.

-Every person operating a motorcycle, as defined in § 46.2-100 excluding three-wheeled vehicles, shall ride only upon the permanent seat attached to the motorcycle, and such operator shall not carry any other person.
-No other person shall ride on a motorcycle unless the motorcycle is designed to carry more than one person, in which event a passenger may ride on the permanent seat if designed for two persons, or on another seat firmly attached to the rear or side of the seat for the operator.
+Every person operating a motorcycle, as defined in § 46.2-100, excluding three-wheeled vehicles, shall ride only upon the permanent seat attached to the motorcycle, unless safety dictates standing on both footpegs for no longer than is necessary.
+Such operator shall not carry any other person, unless the motorcycle is designed to carry more than one person, in which event a passenger may ride on the permanent seat if designed for two persons, or on another seat firmly attached to the rear or side of the seat for the operator.
 If the motorcycle is designed to carry more than one person, it shall also be equipped with a footrest for the use of such passenger.

 Comment: The rule is that if you have a passenger you must have a seat and footrests for them.
 A two up seat is fine.
 Contrary to popular belief there is no requirement that the passengers use the footrests or even be able to reach them.
-However, the bike must be equipped with them.
+However, the bike must be equipped with separate footrests for your passenger if you wish to ride with one.

 13; § 46.2-910.
 Motorcyclist to wear helmets, etc.; certain sales prohibited; penalty.